Photo : Dave Gilliam

 Coral reefs are an amazing expression of nature.
 These living reef structures provide shelter, food and breeding grounds for numerous marine plants and animals.
 Coral reefs are the basis for a dynamic ecosystem with tremendous biodiversity.
 Most of Florida’s sport fish species, including spiny lobster, snapper, and grouper, spend significant parts of their lives around coral reefs.

 Florida is the only state in the continental United States with extensive shallow coral reef formations near its coasts.
-The Florida Reef Tract (FRT) stretches approximately 360 linear miles from Dry Tortugas National Park west of the Florida Keys to the St. Lucie Inlet in Martin County.
-Roughly two-thirds of the FRT lies within Biscayne National Park and the Florida Keys National Marine Sanctuary.
+Florida’s Coral Reef stretches over 350 linear miles from Dry Tortugas National Park west of the Florida Keys to the St. Lucie Inlet in Martin County.
+Roughly two-thirds of Florida’s Coral Reef lies within Biscayne National Park and the Florida Keys National Marine Sanctuary.
 The reefs stretching north of Biscayne National Park and the marine sanctuary are managed by the Florida Department of Environmental Protection’s Coral Reef Conservation Program with insight from the Southeast Florida Coral Reef Initiative (SEFCRI).

-Although corals may look like rocks or plants, they are actually animals, closely related to jellyfish and anemones!
-Corals are sessile, meaning that they attach themselves to the ocean floor.
+Although corals may look like rocks or plants, they are in fact animals, closely related to jellyfish and anemones.
+Corals are sessile, meaning they attach themselves to the ocean floor.
 They are classified under the phylum Cnidaria and the class Anthozoa.

 Where are corals found?